lapnd/httdes.github.io/tee-hw.md

 Built files are under 'tee-hardware/fpga/Altera/DE4/output_files/' if DE4; 'tee-hardware/fpga/Altera/TR4/output_files/' if TR4
 - .sof: bitstream file for direct programming

-### (iii) Notes

 #### About the program & debug
 Guide for program & debug on VC707, DE4, and TR4 can be found [here](./fpgaguide.md).

-#### About the BOOTSRC
-VC707 doesn't have enough GPIOs for QSPI, so the **BOOTSRC** variable in VC707 demo always point to the BOOTROM.

-In the **BOOTSRC**=BOOTROM scenario, the ZSBL is stored in the BootROM inside the FPGA, the FSBL & BBL are stored outside in the SD-card (by different partitions).

-In the **BOOTSRC**=QSPI scenario, the ZSBL is stored in the Flash (via QSPI) outside the FPGA, the BootROM inside the FPGA now contains just a simple jump instruction that jumps directly to the Flash outside.
-And the FSBL & BBL are still stored in the SD-card as same as before.

-#### About the 32-bit Boom
-The 32-bit Boom doesn't support FPU, so the **ISACONF**=RV32GC/RV32IMAFC will become **ISACONF**=RV32IMAC for Boom core configurations.

 ## I. b) Use with Idea IntelliJ